This cannabis scholarship program provides an opportunity for students to bring fresh innovations to a growing industry.

 Future Opportunities for Students

-After giving away a total of 30 scholarships so far, Dutcher looks forward to continuing the scholarship program and encourages all students to check their website for news about the next opportunity to apply in the Spring of 2022.
+After giving away a total of 30 scholarships so far, Dutcher looks forward to continuing the cannabis scholarships giveaway and encourages all students to check their website for news about the next opportunity to apply in the Spring of 2022.

 A few qualifications include: